contribute form to suggest appropriate references.

 - Institute for Inquiry (more info) Developed by the Exploratorium, this set of references, publications and web links that provide a theoretical background for inquiry education.

-- Instructional Design Models (more info) This site, from the University of Colorado, School of Education, provides references for an extensive set of instructional design models.
+- Instructional Design Models ( This site may be offline. ) This site, from the University of Colorado, School of Education, provides references for an extensive set of instructional design models.

 - How People Learn: Brain, Mind, Experience, and School (NRC, 2000) This book available from the National Academy Press is written to provide educators with an understanding of research results on how people learn and their ramifications for classroom instruction.